tsgates/arch-wiki-markdown/wiki/Lenovo_ThinkPad_T420.md

     keysym XF86AudioNext = End
     keysym XF86AudioPrev = Home

+> Note:

-Note:You have to log out for the changes to take effect.
+-   You have to log out for the changes to take effect.

-Note:The keys should work out of the box, at least on KDE.
+-   The keys should work out of the box, at least on KDE.

 > Turn touchpad on and off